eminogrande/nuri-prf-kms-server/server-prf-kms/README.md

 - Ensure key is in the correct region

 ### "Cannot derive keys in simulation"
-- Set KMS_SIMULATION=true
-- Provide NURI_MASTER_SECRET in .env
+- This build no longer supports simulation.
+Run against AWS KMS with valid credentials.

-### "Access denied to Secrets Manager"
+### "Access denied to KMS"
-- Check IAM role has secretsmanager permissions
+- Check IAM role/user grants `kms:GenerateMac`
-- Verify secret name matches KMS_MASTER_SECRET_NAME
+- Verify the key policy allows this principal

 ## License

 MIT
+- Visit `/audit` to view live attested logs. `/audit/logs` returns the same data as JSON for custom tooling.